nuejs/nue/packages/nuejs.org/docs/content.md

 ### Flex- and grid layouts
-Nue automaticslly splits the the nested content multi-block layouts where each item is separated with a triple-dash ("---") or based on the heading structure.
+Nue automaticslly splits the nested content multi-block layouts where each item is separated with a triple-dash ("---") or based on the heading structure.
 For example:

 ```md
 [.stack]